siege-green/vargur-api-sdk/docs/api-reference.md

 ### Config

-The `Config` class holds configuration settings for the Vargur SDK.
+The `Config` class holds configuration settings for the Vargur API SDK.

 ```python
 class Config: